explodinggradients/ragas/docs/concepts/metrics/available_metrics/traditional.md

 ## BLEU Score

 The `BleuScore` score is a metric used to evaluate the quality of `response` by comparing it with `reference`.
 It measures the similarity between the response and the reference based on n-gram precision and brevity penalty.
 BLEU score was originally designed to evaluate machine translation systems, but it is also used in other natural language processing tasks.
-Since it was designed to evaluate machine translation systems, it expects the response and reference to contain same number of sentences.
-The comparison is done at sentence level.
 BLEU score ranges from 0 to 1, where 1 indicates a perfect match between the response and the reference.
 This is a non LLM based metric.

 ### Example
 ```python